beauchamplab/rave/alternative_installation.md

 install.packages('devtools')
 devtools::install_github('beauchamplab/rave')

-# this step will grab other packages needed by RAVE.
+# this step will install other packages needed by RAVE.
 If asked to compile packages from source,
-#you can say safely say no
+# you can say safely say no
 rave::check_dependencies()

 # this step ensures all available RAVE modules are accessible